wcko87/beatoraja-english-guide/FAQ-and-Troubleshooting.md

 # Frequently Asked Questions

+## What is beatoraja.jar?

+You might notice that beatoraja uses a ".jar" file instead of an ".exe".
+What does this mean?

+beatoraja was written in Java, and Java programs are typically packaged as .jar files.
+In other words, `beatoraja.jar` is the beatoraja game program itself.

+To run JAR files like `beatoraja.jar`, Java is used.
+Java can either be installed into your PC so that .jar files can be run directly, or a portable version of Java can be used to run `beatoraja.jar`.
+If you had downloaded the "-jre-win64" version of beatoraja from the Mocha website, a portable version of Java can be found in the `\jre` directory in the beatoraja folder (specifically, `\jre\bin\java.exe`).

+`beatoraja-config.bat` and `beatoraja.exe` (if you had downloaded the "-jre-win64" version) are not the program itself.
+You might notice this from how small these files are.
+All they do is use Java to run `beatoraja.jar` in the same directory, after setting a few important options.
+You can open up `beatoraja-config.bat` in notepad to see exactly what it is doing.

+Therefore, if you are using `beatoraja-config.bat` to run beatoraja (which is recommended to use the UTF-8 fix), `beatoraja.exe` is not needed and can be deleted.

+Note: Do not run beatoraja.jar directly by double-clicking it.
+It can run that way, but it is not recommended and also would skip the UTF-8 fix.

 ## Which version of Java should I download?
 There are two good options: Oracle Java and Liberica OpenJDK